Career Development Practitioners Board Directors

 Gayle has been involved in the Career Practitioner field for over 3 decades.
 She worked for over 30 years in the Federal government department (HRSDC) dealing with employment counselling and programming.
 Roles included counsellor, supervisor, manager and counsellor educator.

 Since 1992 she has been involved with the Career and Work Counsellor Program at George Brown College where roles have included teaching and assessing students in the Diploma Program as well as staff of external agency partners.
 She is the former Coordinator of the Program, retiring in September 2014.
-In addition, she is serving a 2nd term on the Board of Directors, ACCES Employment and chairs their People Committee.
+In addition, she is serving on the Board of Directors, ACCES Employment and chairs their People Committee.